Darxo/Hardened/README.md

 - **Night Effect**, **Double Grip**, **Pattern Recognition**, **Bulwark** and **Man of Steel** no longer display a Mini-Icon
 - All Unhold variants now use their full name in Tooltips and the Combat Dialog
 - Add skill descriptions for all skills from the **Lorekeeper**
+- **Fast Adaption** now shows the amount of stacks in brackets behind the effect name
+- Add tooltip about remaining duration of **Arrow to the Knee** effect
 - Corpses will now display the round, in which they were created
 - Print combat log for hitpoint damage dealt, when an attack kills the target and include the hitpoints of the target before the kill
 - **Fling Back** (used by Unholds) now has an animation delay of 250ms (down from 750ms)